voyager1998/voyager1998.github.io/source/_posts/hello-world.md

 ---
 title: Hello World
+updated:
+cover_image: images/Icon.png
 ---
-Welcome to [Hexo](https://hexo.io/)!
-This is your very first post.
 Check [documentation](https://hexo.io/docs/) for more info.

 If you get any problems when using Hexo, you can find the answer in [troubleshooting](https://hexo.io/docs/troubleshooting.html) or you can ask me on [GitHub](https://github.com/hexojs/hexo/issues).

 ## Quick Start